Take a culinary tour of Central America and go in depth about the traditional dishes in Costa Rica.

 If you're traveling to Costa Rica for the first time, you're probably curious about what Costa Rican food is all about.
 Fortunately, food in Costa Rica isn't that different from food in the United States – with a few notable exceptions.

 A typical Costa Rican breakfast consists of gallo pinto (a tasty combination of rice and beans), scrambled or fried eggs, cooked plantains, tortillas and/or toast.
-In restaurants it is usually served with orange juice and coffee.
+In restaurants, it is usually served with orange juice and coffee.
 Most menus include variations on the above; for example, onions and tomatoes stirred into scrambled eggs.

-However it also includes fried plantains, a chunk of Costa Rican cheese, salad, and a meat item, usually fish, beef or chicken.
+One of the most traditional Costa Rica dishes is called a casado: like a typical breakfast, the meal is a mix of items like black beans and rice or gallo pinto.
+However it also includes fried plantains, a chunk of Costa Rican cheese, salad, and a meat item, usually fish, beef, or chicken.
 Casados are normally served with tortillas for wrapping.

-Other popular Costa Rica meals that you will find in most eateries are: black bean soup (sometimes served with a hardboiled egg), heart of palm salad, and seafood in any form.
+Other popular Costa Rica meals that you will find in most eateries are black bean soup (sometimes served with a hardboiled egg), heart of palm salad, and seafood in any form.

-- Ceviche: chopped raw fish, shrimp, or conch mixed with onions, tomatoes and cilantro, and marinated in lime juice.
+- Ceviche: Chopped raw fish, shrimp, or conch mixed with onions, tomatoes, and cilantro, and marinated in lime juice.
 Served with fresh tortilla chips.
 Popular in every coastal region.

-- Chilera: a spicy dressing made with pickled onions, peppers and vegetables.
+- Chilera: A spicy dressing made with pickled onions, peppers, and vegetables.

-- Tres Leches Cake (Pasel de Tres Leches): A cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk and cream.
+- Tres Leches Cake (Pasel de Tres Leches): A cake soaked in three kinds of milk, including evaporated milk, sweetened condensed milk, and cream.
 This cake is meant to be served cold.

-- Arroz con Leche: Rice soaked in warm milk with sugar, cinnamon and other spices.
+- Arroz con Leche: Rice soaked in warm milk with sugar, cinnamon, and other spices.
 Also known as Costa Rican rice pudding.